 Find data by adding a popup form

-Finding your data doesn’t have to be complicated.
-Popup views (formerly called popup forms) in Access apps get you to the information you need in one click.
+Finding your data in Access web apps doesn’t have to be complicated.
+Popup views (formerly called popup forms) in Access web apps get you to the information you need in one click.

-For example, if you’re viewing employee tasks and want to know more about a particular employee, you can designate a popup view for the Assigned To control.
+If you’re viewing employee tasks, for example, and want to know more about a particular employee, you can designate a popup view for the Assigned To control.
 Access turns the employee name into a link: